HTMformer: Hybrid Time and Multivariate Transformer for Time Series Forecasting: Model Analyses

 \subsection{Model Efficiency}

+To assess the computational efficiency of HTME, we compare the floating-point operations (FLOPs) and the number of parameters of iTransformer, DLinear, RLinear, and SegRNN against their HTME versions.
+Owing to its carefully designed architecture, the computational overhead introduced by the HTME multivariate feature extraction module is nearly constant: for complex Transformer-based models it adds negligible extra cost, and for simple models the overall overhead remains modest.

-To assess the computational efficiency of HTMformer, we perform a comparative analysis of its training time, GPU memory footprint, and parameter count against state-of-the-art models, including MultiPatchFormer~\citep{naghashi2025multipatchformer}, WPMixer~\citep{murad2024wp}, and PatchTST~\citep{nie2023time}.
-All models are evaluated on the same GPU under identical lookback windows, prediction horizons, and batch sizes to ensure fair comparison.
-As shown in Figure~\ref{fig:figure3}, using the state-of-the-art MultiPatchFormer as the reference baseline, HTMformer achieves a training runtime approximately one-third of that of MultiPatchFormer, while requiring only 20\% to 45\% of its GPU memory footprint.
+We perform a comparative analysis of HTMformer against MultiPatchFormer~\citep{naghashi2025multipatchformer}, and PatchTST~\citep{nie2023time}.
+As shown in Figure~\ref{fig:figure3}, taking the state-of-the-art MultiPatchFormer as the reference baseline, HTMformer reduces training runtime to roughly one third while using only 20\%–45\% of the GPU memory.
 Moreover, HTMformer's model parameters are just half those of MultiPatchFormer.
 Importantly, these gains are achieved without sacrificing predictive accuracy, as HTMformer consistently attains superior or comparable MSE and MAE across eight benchmark datasets.
-These results indicate that HTMformer enables faster training and inference under the same hardware conditions, and its smaller memory footprint also enhances the model's applicability~(see \underline{Appendix~\ref{app:H}}).

-It is noteworthy that the ablation studies and the long-term forecasting experiments were conducted under identical configurations, rendering the results directly comparable.
-We observe that for time series data, using patching and convolutions for local patterns and linear layers for long-range dependencies is generally sufficient for effective temporal modeling.
-Excessive modeling of temporal dependencies yields limited gains in forecasting accuracy while substantially increasing compute and memory overhead.
-In this study, we adopt a hybrid design in the embedding layer, employing two lightweight models to extract multidimensional features.
-The resulting hybrid embeddings extract richer informative representations from the sequences, thereby assisting Transformer-based forecasters in modeling time series.
-This approach not only improves predictive performance but also markedly reduces both computational demand and memory footprint.
+The HTME strategy enables simple backbones to achieve performance comparable to much more complex architectures by introducing only a lightweight module~(see \underline{Appendix~\ref{app:H}}).